 Worcester Beginnings

 On Sept.
 6, 1774, the Court of Common Pleas for Worcester County was due to convene at the meeting house (now City Hall).
 The king’s newly appointed judges arrived to find Main Street lined by nearly 5,000 militiamen from 37 different towns — half the county’s adult male population.
-The protesters proclaimed that the Courts should not sit on any terms.”Then they humiliated the court officers, forcing them to walk back and forth 30 times, hats in hand, repeating that they resigned and would not open the courts
+The protesters proclaimed that the courts should not sit on any terms.”Then they humiliated the court officers, forcing them to walk back and forth 30 times, hats in hand, repeating that they resigned and would not open the courts

 The people of Worcester County then set up their own government.
-They freed all prisoners charged with debt, fired any public officials who wouldn’t resign, stopped send tax revenue to British authorities in Boston and established seven new militia regiements.
+They freed all prisoners charged with debt, fired any public officials who wouldn’t resign, stopped sending tax revenue to British authorities in Boston and established seven new militia regiements.

 The Forgotten Revolution Spreads

 On Sept.
 6, 1744, several thousand protesters and armed militia marched to the Springfield meeting house, so crowding it the judges couldn’t sit down.
-They then forced th court officers to take off their hats and sign their resignations.
+They then forced the court officers to take off their hats and sign their resignations.
 An eyewitness described the scene:

 The people of each town being drawn into separate companies marched with staves & musick.
 The trumpets sounding, drums beating, fifes playing and Colours flying, struck the passions of the soul into a proper tone, and inspired martial courage into each.